gaxhaje/stock-info/README.md

 #
   `Development`

-  `IEX Cloud` provides a `free to start` API to retrieve historical prices:  [https://www.iexcloud.io/docs/api/#historical-prices](https://www.iexcloud.io/docs/api/#historical-prices)
+  IEX Cloud provides a `free to start` API to retrieve historical prices:  [https://www.iexcloud.io/docs/api/#historical-prices](https://www.iexcloud.io/docs/api/#historical-prices)

   First update `token.json`:
   ```
   {
-    "iex_token": "<your free acount token>"
+    "iex_token": "<your iexcloud account token>"
   }
   ```
-  Note: there is a token already provided but they have limitations on number of messages retrieved per mont.
+  `Note:` there is a token already provided but they have limitations on number of messages retrieved per mont.

   Next, you can preview the application in `development` mode by running:
   ```